rhaiscript/rhai-dylib/README.md

 ## Plugins

-`Plugin` is a simple trait that exposes a `register` function.
-An instance of a rhai engine is passed to this function to enable the plugin to change the engine's parameters, register new function, modules etc ...
+Plugins are crates that expose a `register_rhai_plugin` function that get passed a [`rhai::Engine`](https://docs.rs/rhai/latest/rhai/struct.Engine.html) as argument, enabling the crate to register custom behavior into the engine.

 ## Loader

-`PluginLoader` is a trait that is used to build objects that load plugins and apply them via the `register` function to a given engine instance.
-A [libloading](https://github.com/nagisa/rust_libloading) implementation is available, which enables you to load plugins via a `dylib` rust crate.
+`PluginLoader` is a trait that is used to build objects that load plugins in memory.
+A [libloading](https://github.com/nagisa/rust_libloading) implementation is available, which enables you to load plugins via a `cdylib` or `dylib` rust crate.

 ## Pitfalls